technoiris1/ASTRA-V/readme.md

 ## Flight Controller
-Flight controller is a custom made from scratch which uses STM32L052K8U6 as the MCU.
+Flight controller is a custom made from scratch which uses Pi pico as the main board.
 It uses MPU-6050 as the Gyro and BMP-280 as the altimeter as its a barometer.
 It has pins for breakouts of all these things along with connections with landing servos, LiDar sensors, Solenoid valve and the Spark Plug.

 ## Fuel